 Ask them to help define the scope of each project to ensure your campaign runs smoothly and successfully.
 Giving them an active role at the start of the translation process can help you save time and money in the long run.

 From helping you to develop localisation briefs to fine-tuning translations, your international colleagues are key to ensuring your marketing messages are on-brand in every market.
-You’ll find practical tips on how to harness their power – and keep them on side – in Making every marketing communication count.
+You’ll find practical tips on how to harness their power – and keep them on side – in our blog: Global marketing: the role of local market reviewers.

 Use style guides, glossaries and review guidelines to achieve consistency and quality across multiple campaigns and markets.
 Time spent working alongside your translation partner to get these documents right will be time well spent: your branding will be more consistent, your translations will need fewer changes and your local market experts will value your translations more.

 Translation memory (TM) software captures ‘pre-approved’ translations for terms, common phrases or regularly used paragraphs of text.
 Make sure your translation partner uses TM software, and use feedback from your local market colleagues to keep it up to date, to save time and frustration in the future.
-You’ll find more on translation memories in Making every marketing communication count.
+Read more about translation memory software and how it works here.

-Your designers have a valuable role to play in preparing the original design translation, so be sure to ask them to consider how their artwork will be used in other countries before they finalising their designs.
+Designers play a valuable role in preparing the original design translation.
+Ask them to consider how their artwork will be used in other countries before they finalising their designs.

 Translated text is normally longer – especially if it uses different characters – so it’s good practice to allow 35% more space in the initial design and in templates to accommodate expansion.